CoyCoding/MyMedia-Crud/README.md

 Only features Select all movies and Select all movies by an actors/director by first and or last name.

 However the Stored procedures are set up for when I implement Insert and updates.

+Working more on UI to have everything set up for stored procedures to just connect.